Purdue-CS193/homework-0-VeraMazz/index.md

 # Vera Mazzetta's First CS193 Homework
 ## Welcome to GitHub Pages

-- You learn how to acess all the resources Purdue has.
+- You learn how to access all the resources Purdue has.
-- Effective homework, not busy work!
+- The homework is effective, and is not busy work!
-- Fun slides.
+- The slides and classes are fun and engaging.
-- Teaching staff that is enthusiastic and passionate.
+- The student teaching staff is enthusiastic and passionate.

 You can use the [editor on GitHub](https://github.com/kalutes/CS193_Fall18_Lab1/edit/master/index.md) to maintain and preview the content for your website in Markdown files.